chromagic-development/Machina/README.md

 - Remote control web app when you're out of audio range
 - Also can play music, set timers, summarize Google searches, check email and summarize threads, create poems, etc, anything Alexa can do, but smarter, more private, and easily customizable with VoiceMacro scripting
 - Macros can be easily created to scrape websites with current information to summarize daily events, tide schedule, and so on, in addition to the plugins which use API calls
-- You can keep incrementally customizing it with fun symbolic and AI macro functions on the fly to automate anything a human can do on a Windows PC
+- You can keep incrementally customizing it with fun symbolic and AI macro functions on the fly as RPA to automate anything a human can do on a Windows PC
 - Can now be run entirely local if you also install LM Studio and tiny-openai-whisper-api
 - Piper TTS is also provided as a local option for a natural AI voice
 - Deprecated Picovoice Porcupine is still an option for the default wake word engine and binaries are included in the zip file